Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 2) Click on link and verify it takes you to 'book' page
 3) Enter email, number and query into the relevant fields and verify form checks for validity of email address and requires all fields to be filled before allowing submission.
-4) Check submission confirmation message is displayed ****
-5) Repeat this test initiating from the 'book' link in navigation bar (desktop) and initiating from the 'book' link in dropdown menu (mobile).
+4) Repeat this test initiating from the 'book' link in navigation bar (desktop) and initiating from the 'book' link in dropdown menu (mobile).

 USER STORY 4: As a member of the public I want to find out about the band and listen to some samples so that I can decide if